Rohith2202/Chatbot/README.md

 # VChat-Chatbot
 Vchat is a smart chatbot that can reply to your questions.
-Vchat can also act like a mine search engine by creating a bridge between the user and various platforms like google,youtube and wikipedia all within the same interface.
+Vchat can also act like a mini search engine by creating a bridge between the user and various platforms like google,youtube and wikipedia all within the same interface.
 Vchat also consists of a healthbot that can provide various suggestions based on user input.

 Languages and interfaces used: